samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 ```

 This code detects the host environment and sets the app's base URI and base API URI.
 We'll import this `ENV` configuration wherever we need to detect and use these URIs.

+> **Note:** Another way to do this would be to set up your `environments/environment.*.ts` files with environment-dependent settings.
+In our app, we will allow this to be generated dynamically based on the URL, but feel free to use the `environment.*.ts` files instead if you prefer.

 ### Authentication Configuration